MushroomRL/mushroom-rl-benchmark/README.rst

 .. code:: shell

-    $ ./benchmark.py -e <EnvironmentName> -s -d
+    $ ./benchmark.py -e <EnvironmentName> -x slurm -d

-To run the full benchmark on a SLURM cluster call the script like this:
+To run the full benchmark, with all environments, on a SLURM cluster call the script like this:

 .. code:: shell

-    $ ./benchmark.py -e <EnvironmentName> -s
+    $ ./benchmark.py -e all -x slurm